-Do you work with kindergarten through middle school?
-Are you looking for evidence-based therapy activities that will work for language, articulation, fluency, and social skills goals?
+Are you an SLP or special educator who works with kindergarten through middle school-aged students?
+Are you looking for evidence-based activities that will work for language, articulation, fluency, and social skills goals?
 What if I told you that such activities exist, and better yet, that they are FREE?
 The Florida Center for Reading Research (FCRR) has developed activities geared for students in kindergarten through 5th grade, although I have successfully modified them to work with preschoolers through 8th graders.

-Each section within Phonological Awareness, Fluency, Vocabulary, and Comprehension has between 30 and 60 activities that go along with it.
+Each section within Phonological Awareness (Phonics for Kindergarten), Fluency, Vocabulary, and Comprehension has between 30 and 60 activities that go along with it.
 As you can see, these activities are comprehensive!
 I love to use the K-1 Phonological Awareness activities for my articulation kiddos.
 From any of the activities, you can choose words based on your student's needs.
-For example, I use the Phonological Awareness activity PA.003, "Rhyming A Lot Oh" bingo activity for my articulation students all the time.
+For example, I use the Phonological Awareness activity PA.003, "Rhyming A Lot-Oh" bingo activity for my articulation students all the time.

 In 2004, The Florida Center for Reading Research staff began to create materials that teachers could implement as center activities.
 The team reviewed research and created materials that could be used in kindergarten through 5th grade classrooms.

-Each grade set (K-1st grade, 2nd-3rd grade, and 4th-5th grade) includes 2 books (Phonological Awareness/ Phonics and Fluency/Vocabulary/ Comprehension) that contain activity plans and activity master sheets some of which are ready for immediate use, as well as a Teacher Resource Guide which is accompanied by a DVD.
+Each grade set (K-1st grade, 2nd-3rd grade, and 4th-5th grade) includes 2 book sections (Phonological Awareness/Phonics and Fluency/Vocabulary/ Comprehension) that contain activity plans and activity master sheets, some of which are ready for immediate use, as well as a Teacher Resource Guide.
 The Resource Guide offers insights on differentiated instruction and how to use the Student Center materials.
-The DVD explains how to prepare and implement the centers and gives specific details about the activities.
+The (optional) instructional video explains how to prepare and implement the centers and gives specific details about the activities.

 I simply choose the bingo board that has words with their target sound/s.
 Below is one I use for /r/, with words like king/ring; rug/bug; grass/gas, etc. I choose to write the words on the cards and board to add a little extra reading practice.